Does duloxetine cause liver damage

 It is crucial to discuss these risk factors with your healthcare provider before starting duloxetine treatment.
 Monitoring liver function tests and maintaining a healthy lifestyle can help mitigate the risk of duloxetine-related liver damage.

-See also Duloxetine cardiac effects
+See also Duloxetine pharmacokinetics

 How to Monitor Liver Health While Taking Duloxetine